Gregster31/GeniePay/README.md

-# 💼 GeniPay/PayChain: Blockchain Payroll System
+# 💼 GeniePay: Blockchain Payroll System

 ## 🧭 Executive Summary

-**GeniPay/PayChain** is a compliant blockchain-based payroll system enabling businesses to pay employees and contractors globally in stablecoins, while ensuring full tax and regulatory compliance in countries like Canada, the U.S., and the UAE.
+**GeniePay** is a compliant blockchain-based payroll system enabling businesses to pay employees and contractors globally in stablecoins, while ensuring full tax and regulatory compliance.
 We simplify global payroll, reduce fees, increase transparency, and eliminate traditional banking delays.

 ---

 ## 🎯 Problem Statement

-- Global payroll is costly, slow, and heavily fragmented across jurisdictions.
+- Paying people in other countries is slow, messy, and expensive.
+Companies can spend over **$1,000 per employee per year** just to manage international payroll.

-- Cross-border contractor payments incur high FX and processing fees.
+- Sending money to contractors overseas often costs **6% or more** in fees and takes up to **5 days** to arrive.

-- Cryptocurrency payroll lacks tax compliance and regulatory support in most systems.
+- Most crypto payroll systems don’t handle taxes or legal reporting properly, which makes them risky or unusable for real businesses.

 ---

-## ✅ Solution: GeniPay/PayChain
+## ✅ Solution: GeniePay

-GeniPay/PayChain allows companies to:
+GeniePay allows companies to:

 - Pay employees in **stablecoins (USDC, USDT)** instantly.
 - Automatically compute, deduct, and remit taxes in supported regions.